Fishing ReportHolmes County State Park Lake - 7/10/2018 12:40:21 PM

 The boat ramp will remain open, but boaters should use extreme caution when launching and loading their boats due to shallow water conditions.

 Try casting near the brush tops out from the west end of the levee.
-Fishing with worms and crickets around the outside of these brush tops and around other shallow areas should produce some success.
+The best way of catching these fish may be by using worms and crickets around the outside of the brush tops and around other shallow areas.

 Try catching catfish on the bottom in deeper water along the creek channels.
-Liver or other types of blood baits can be very effective way to attract these fish.
+Liver or other types of blood baits can be a very effective way to attract these fish.
+Hand-grabbing season ends July 15 which is this Sunday.

 Mississippi Department of Wildlife, Fisheries, and Parks Fisheries Biologists use various sampling methods to assess the fish populations in the State’s waters.
 Sampling results for selected water bodies are summarized in Reel Facts Sheets.